harishdurga/my-notes/notes.md

 - We can use a final class as a parent for another class.
+A final class cannot be extended.